 This book should be called Hyper-Scatter-Focus because the first half is dedicated to being hyperfocused and the second half is all about being scatter focused.
 I really enjoyed how much this book created a huge sense of awareness for me in terms of how much time we spend distracted and unproductive.
 It could be because the author speaks about the time we waste on screens, social media and how notifications distract us from quality work, combined with Apple’s new weekly screen time notification that caused this awareness for me.

 I realized that I am rarely hyperfocusing on my work and there are so many ways I can improve this in my personal life and my business.

 In addition to being aware and learning strategies for focusing, I was also reminded of the power of allowing your mind to wander.
 One practice this book offers that I haven’t done in quite some time is to sit with a pen and notebook, with your phone out of reach, and to write your creative ideas for 15 minutes.
 At first, it’s a bit awkward but after a while of sitting, you’d be amazed at the great ideas you come up with.

-This is a great read if you’d like to be more productive in 2019.
+This is a great read if you’d like to be more productive.

-We’ll be diving into The Success Principles in December, but this book is one that I’ve already read and can say with confidence, is one of the books that changed my life.
+We dug into The Success Principles in December, and this book is one that I’ve previously read and can say with confidence, is one of the books that changed my life.
 I first read this book in 2005 when the life I have today was a dream.
 I can safely say the principles in this book have influenced my life and many of the outcomes in it.

 The principles in this book can change your life but only if you’re willing to follow them.
 Many of these books provide common-sense strategies and tactics that anyone can apply but few do.
 Fewer people even read 12 books in a year, let alone approach their reading like a student the way we do in Thought Readers.